SamuelChan123/monopoly/README.md

 - Intuitive UI (data-driven) that closely resembles a monopoly board
 - Restart game functionality
 - Use of videos as background for the game screen, and they can be easily changed after set up in settings

-####Impressions
-- Sam: a very well designed (and interesting!) project that provided us ample time to complete it, with regular demos/checkpoints to ensure all members were well-engaged and contributed effectively to the project.
-- Eugene: was fun making something as interesting and usable yet familiar as a monopoly game, felt that it really challenged the team to be in frequent communication and have a clear picture of the end goal, project that demonstrated the importance of having flexible code as multiple aspects of the game required flexibility in order to implement
-- Caleb: The project was a great way to end the semester?it was comprehensive and challenging in a way that was engaging and satisfying at every checkpoint and every sprint.
-The design requirements did a great job building upon existing java design concepts and javafx knowledge while also prompting us to explore new package implementations and design concepts.
-Building a working adaptation of a video-game from scratch was a very enriching experience and upon completion, the simple idea of being able to build a publishable program/app feels one really fat step closer.
-- Jen: A fun project that recreates a traditional board game as a digital program that supports different variations and visual themes.
-This project is a great culmination to the class as we apply all the design principles we have learned this semester like MVC, the open-closed principle, and reflection.
-I learned a lot about working as a teammate within a ?large group? and improved the way I commited and merged with the master branch.
-- Kiori: A very educational project that further demonstrated how the software development process works in regards to the integration between the front-end and back-end team.
-Although both sides spent a lot of time working together, it was impressive how separated and hidden we could keep information within model and view.
-I liked how this was a larger group project because with more people, there was more creativity.
-I thought that this project was a great way to implement all of the coding practices we learned in class and I definitely learned the importance of proper git practices when working in a large group.